skair72/scrapImagesYandex/README.md

-# A tool for scrapping images from yandex
+# A tool for scraping images from Yandex

-I wrote a really useful script for scraping only original images from yandex
+I've written a really useful script for scraping only original images from Yandex

 ## Getting Started